Turmeric for Post-Workout Pain: Research on Recovery & Inflammation

 The Bottom Line

-Post-workout pain is a natural part of training adaptation, driven by inflammation, muscle repair, and oxidative stress.
-While turmeric is not a treatment, research continues to examine how curcumin may interact with these pathways and support general exercise-related comfort.
+Post-workout soreness is a natural part of exercise adaptation and involves inflammation, muscle repair, and oxidative stress.
+Turmeric continues to be studied for how curcumin interacts with these biological pathways related to recovery and physical activity.

 Explore more from the Pain Cluster: